therealsphinx/support.balsamiq.com/content/sales/resellers.md

 ## Can I Purchase in Bulk to Later Resell or Distribute to Another Reseller?

-We require that purchases are made in the End User's name.
-Licenses are non-transferable and not sub-licensable.
-For this reason, a reseller should not purchase a license in order to resell it again to another seller.
-It needs to be purchased by the reseller directly for the end user.
-Additional details can be found in our [EULA](https://balsamiq.com/eulas).
+We require that purchases are made in the End User’s name.
+Licensees are restricted from transferring and sub-licensing their licenses.
+For this reason, a reseller should not purchase a license in another reseller’s name, but rather in the intended end user’s name.
+Additional details can be found in our [EULA](https://balsamiq.com/eulas/desktopandserverplugins/#10).

 ## How Is the Software Distributed?
 Will I Receive a CD-ROM or Shrink-Wrapped Product?